 Theroigne de Mericourt in the Brotherhood and Side Missions has won fans for being more of an Assassin than the actual Assassins, for actually caring and doing something for the people and cottoning on to the Templar shenanigans without fancy powers.
 The fact that she is a Historical-Domain Character lends her more credit.

 Good Bad Bugs: The infamous slew of graphical glitches is extremely hilarious for those who don't consider them to be pure Nightmare Fuel.
 One example is one where NPCs gatecrash into cutscenes and trash talk in French, the conversations between Arno and Napoleon.
-Everyone feels that Ubisoft should Throw It In.
+These people feel that Ubisoft should Throw It In.

 Harsher in Hindsight: If you play Unity first, you can see that one of the optional outfits you can put Arno in is that of Shay's Templar greatcoat from the latter part of Rogue.
 It's not until you finish Rogue that you realize that you can have Arno wear the coat of the guy who murdered his father.